USDA FoodKeeper – Cold Storage Guidelines

 Kaluga caviar, paddlefish roe

-The expiration date on Osetra caviar indicates the date until which the product is guaranteed to be safe to consume.
+The expiration date on Osetra caviar indicates the date until which the product is may be safe if properly stored to consume.
 However, caviar is a highly perishable delicacy, and its quality can deteriorate quickly even before the expiration date if not stored properly.
 The best quality of caviar is usually within a few weeks of opening the container and is best consumed fresh to enjoy its delicate flavor and texture.

 To determine if Osetra Caviar has spoiled, check for any signs of mold, discoloration, or a sour smell.
 Fresh caviar should have a shiny appearance and a firm texture, so if it appears dull or mushy, it may be past its prime.
 Trust your senses - if it looks or smells off, it's best to discard it to avoid any potential foodborne illnesses.